lyushaoli/Programming/README.md

-# Python 3 Installation on MAC OS
+# Python 3 Installation on macOS

 To get started working with Python 3, you’ll need to have access to the Python interpreter by the following steps.